cjlew/React-Project-Setup/README.md

 Now that we have our `package.json` setup we will begin to install our dependencies

 For React
-`npm install react react-dom --save-`
+`npm install react react-dom --save`

 For Babal
 `npm install babel-core babel-loader --save`